kellydallen/kellyd/README.md

-# Miniblog
+# kellyd.com

+## About

+This is my personal blog written with [Astro](https://astro.build/) and [Tailwind CSS](https://tailwindcss.com/).

+It uses the fantastic **Miniblog** template as a starting point but has been customized quite a bit.

+The original **Miniblog** readme.md file follows in case anyone wants the original template.

+---

 **Miniblog** is an opinionated and extremely minimal blogging template built with [Astro](https://astro.build/) and [Tailwind CSS](https://tailwindcss.com/), whose design is heavily inspired by [jrmyphlmn.com](https://jrmyphlmn.com/).
 Incredibly easy to use and customize, you can use **Miniblog** as is, or add as much as you want to it.

 - Blog post authoring using [Markdown](https://www.markdownguide.org/) and [MDX](https://mdxjs.com/) for component-style content
 - Code block syntax highlighting with [Shiki](https://github.com/shikijs/shiki)
 - [RSS](https://en.wikipedia.org/wiki/RSS) feed and sitemap generation
 - SEO optimization, with customizable OpenGraph image support
 - Code formatting with [Prettier](https://prettier.io/)